codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

     {% include
    image.html
    lightbox="true"
-   file="/images/runtime/helm/helm-side-by-side-argocd-version-dependencies.png"
- url="/images/runtime/helm/helm-side-by-side-argocd-version-dependencies.png"
+   file="/images/runtime/helm/argo-cd-chart-version-git.png"
+   url="/images/runtime/helm/argo-cd-chart-version-git.png"
   alt="Getting the Codefresh chart version of Argo CD from Dependencies in Chart.yaml" caption="Getting the Codefresh chart version of Argo CD from Dependencies in Chart.yaml" max-width="60%"
 %}

+{:start="2"}
 1. Go to `https://github.com/codefresh-io/argo-helm/blob/argo-cd-<dependency-chart-version>/charts/argo-cd/Chart.yaml`
   where:
-  <dependency-chart-version> is the Codefresh Argo CD chart version you retrieved in step 1, for example, `5.38.1-1-cap-CR-18361`.
+  `<dependency-chart-version>` is the Codefresh Argo CD chart version you retrieved in step 1, for example, `5.38.1-1-cap-CR-18361`.
 1. Check the `appVersion` as in the example below.

 {% include